tpwo/pyzet/README.md

 ## How to use?

-The current version is very limited in its capabilities.
-The basic commands include listing, adding, editing, and removing zettels.
+The current version is limited in its capabilities, so it might be frustrating to use.
+Don't hesitate to add an issue or PR, if you have any idea how to improve or expand this tool.
+The current biggest problem is the lack of configuration file.

 The default location of zet repo is `~/zet`.
-For now it's hard-coded path that can be changed with `--repo` flag when executing any command.
+For now, it's hard-coded path that can be changed with `--repo` flag when executing any command.
-In the future, a config file with option to alter the default path will be added.

 At this point, the editor for working with zettels is also hard-coded.
 On Windows it's the default path to `vim.exe` that is installed with Git for Windows.
-On Linux (and probably also on Mac), it is the default text editor.
+On Unix (although it wasn't tested on Mac), it's the default text editor.
 The option to change editor also will be included in the config file.

 Summary of commands: